AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 where coeff can be a real number (i.e. the value is the same at every cell) or a MultiFab holding the coefficient of the gradient at each cell with an EB face.
-In other words, coeff is :math:`/beta` in the canonical form given in equation :ref:`eqn::abeclap` located at the EB surface centroid.
+In other words, coeff is :math:`\beta` in the canonical form given in equation :eq:`eqn::abeclap` located at the EB surface centroid.

 To set inhomogeneous Dirichlet boundary conditions, call